netdata/netdata/backends/README.md

 # Metrics long term archiving

-Netdata supports long-term archiving and graphing of historical data, by introducing a feature called "Backends". **Note that the speed of the Backend does not not affect Netdata in any way.**
+Netdata supports long-term archiving and graphing of historical data, by introducing a feature called "backends". **Note that the speed of the backend does not not affect Netdata in any way.**

-###It works like this:
+## How backends work

 ![image](https://cloud.githubusercontent.com/assets/2662304/20649711/29f182ba-b4ce-11e6-97c8-ab2c0ab59833.png)

 Netdata serves thousands of metrics per second, per server.
-A throughput that could easily congest any backend server, especially taking into consideration that possibly several Netdata instances send simultaneously data to it.
-To amend for this, **Netdata supports resampling**.
+This throughput could easily congest any backend server, especially when several Netdata agents are simultaneously sending metrics to a single backend.
+To mitigate high throughput, **Netdata supports resampling**.

-Resampling can come in many forms, from a simple *downsample* to sending the *average* or *sum* of an X interval.
+Resampling can come in many forms, from a simple _downsample_ to sending the *average* or *sum* of an X interval.
 It's really up to you!

 ## features

-1. Supported Backends:
+1. Supported backends:

     -   **Graphite** (`plaintext interface`), used by **Graphite**, **InfluxDB**, **KairosDB**, **Blueflood**, **ElasticSearch**, etc.